Is US steering clear of South China Sea under Trump?

 Trump backs down on China

-The last publicly announced freedom of navigation operation was in October 2016, four months before President Trump took power.
+The last publicly announced freedom of navigation operation was in October 2016, four months before Trump took power.

 Prior to his inauguration, Trump's point man on foreign policy promised stern action in the South China Sea against China's island building and militarization.